rossta/rossta.github.com/source/blog/2015-11-18-what-is-enumerator.md

 => 1
 ```

-So enumerators have a few interesting methods and uses.
-In a future post, we'll
-take a look at how to create our own enumerators outside of arrays and hashes and some good reasons for doing so.
+So enumerators give us flexible and composable uses for enumerables.
+Combine them to extend behavior of existing enumerable methods.
+Use them for external enumeration with methods like `#next` and `#peek` for iterating over multiple arrays.
+In a future post, we'll take a look at how to create our own enumerators outside the context of arrays and hashes and some good reasons for doing so.

-In case you missed it, [check out my presentation in the previous post](blog/ruby-enumerable.html) on the `Enumerable` module.
+In case you missed it, [check out my presentation in the previous post](blog/ruby-enumerable.html) on the `Enumerable` module for more examples on how to get the most out of this terrific Ruby module.